ECSTeam/cloudfoundry-top-plugin/screenshots/screenshots.md

 ### Application view:
-Shows all applications deployed to foundation.
-Including app CPU and memory usage.
+Shows all applications deployed to foundation (or your login has visibility to see).
+The information provided inludes app CPU and memory usage, number of requests and response time of app.
 This is useful for finding the "top" CPU consumer on the foundation.
 This screenshot also shows an alert:
 ![Screenshot](screenshot_appView2.png?raw=true)